 - To qualify for the outside sales exemption, employees must have a primary duty of making sales or obtaining orders or contracts.
 The work must be conducted away from an employer's place or places of business.

 Employers can use non-discretionary bonuses and incentive payments (including commissions) paid at least annually to satisfy up to 10% of the standard salary level, in recognition of evolving pay practices.

 Exceptions to Overtime Requirements

-Some States Have Different Guidelines for Classification of Exempt Workers and Minimum Overtime Pay
+State Guidelines for Classification of Exempt Workers and Overtime Pay

 Not all states have the same guidelines for exempt employees.
-For example, in California in order to classify an individual as exempt from overtime requirements, the employer must pay the worker at least $45,760 per year.
+For example, to classify an individual as exempt from overtime requirements in California, employers must pay the worker at least twice the prevailing minimum wage.
 All other employees would automatically be eligible for overtime regardless of job responsibilities.
-Workers earning over the salary threshold would still need to meet the other criteria for exempt status in order to be placed on that category.
-In addition, non-exempt employees must be paid overtime wages equivalent to at least 1.5 times the California minimum wage of $11 per hour or $16.5 per hour.
+Workers earning over the salary threshold would still need to meet the other criteria for exempt status to be placed in that category.

-Check with for your state’s department of labor for the latest overtime provisions in your area.
+Check with your state labor department for the latest overtime provisions in your area.